How to start and maintain a sourdough starter?

 📌 diy📌 low cost2/27/2026, 2:26:28 PM

-🛠️ Wide-mouth glass jar, digital kitchen scale, milk kefir or plain yogurt, all-purpose flour
+🛠️ Wide-mouth glass jar, digital kitchen scale, milk kefir with live cultures, all-purpose flour, breathable cloth

-Skip the frustrating false-start phase by using unsweetened pineapple juice instead of water for the first 3 days.
-The juice's low pH (about 3.5) immediately creates an acidic environment that prevents Leuconostoc bacteria — the organisms that cause misleading early bubbling in traditional starters…
+Skip the frustrating false-start phase by using unsweetened pineapple juice instead of water for the first three days.
+The juice's low pH (about 3.5) creates an immediately acidic environment that suppresses Leuconostoc bacteria, the organisms behind misleading early bubbles in traditional starters.

 📌 diy📌 low cost2/27/2026, 2:26:20 PM